naurril/naurril.github.com/posts/tf-notes.md

         GRPCSessionFactory <br>
         DirectSessionFactory <br>

-    * How are these factories registered?
+    * How are these factories registered?<br>
         A: they use global variable's constructor to register itself.

     * What is a tensorflow execution engine?

-    * given a CAPI function name, what is the internal corresponding class/methods? find them in capi.cc
+    * given a CAPI function name, what is the internal corresponding class/methods?<br>
+        find them in capi.cc

     * why a direct session creates more threads than the number of cpu cores?<br>